Stephen Trombley: Stroke

-In 2016 he moved to Brossac in southwestern France.
+In 2016, he moved to Brossac in southwestern France.
 In 2017 he suffered a series of heart attacks and strokes and was hospitalized in Angoulême.
 His right arm was paralyzed and he developed ataxia.
 He lost his physical and intellectual ability to write.
 He spent eight weeks in a stroke rehabilitation centre.
-He recounted the story of his stroke and its mental and physical effects in his memoir At a Stroke: Diary of a Recovery (available on Amazon).
+He recounted the story of his stroke and its mental and physical effects in his memoir At a Stroke: Diary of a Recovery.
 His experience of stroke also informs his forthcoming trilogy of novels introducing Detective Inspector Bernard Rousseau.
 The novels are set in Paris during World War II.

 Honours and awards

-In 2013 Trombley was elected a Fellow of the Royal Society of Arts.
+In 2013, Trombley was elected a Fellow of the Royal Society of Arts.